Chechelnyk

-The Brazilian writer Clarice Lispector was born in the town on December 10, 1920, during a pause in the family's journey to escape Russia.

 History

 Chechelnyk was founded "as a refuge from Tatars and landlords" in the early 16th century and achieved the status of a town in 1635.
-Until the Partitions of Poland Czeczelnik was part of the Bracław Voivodeship of the Lesser Poland Province of the Polish Crown.
+Until the Partitions of Poland Czeczelnik was part of the Bracław Voivodeship of the Lesser Poland Province.
 It was a private town of Poland, owned by the House of Lubomirski.
+The 5th Polish Vanguard Regiment was stationed in Czeczelnik in 1789, and the 2nd Polish Vanguard Regiment was stationed there in 1792.

 Later it became part of the Podolian Governorate of the Russian Empire.
 Between 1795 and 1812 it was renamed Olgopil.
 In 1898 the population was 7,000, of whom 1,967 were Jews.
-Like most of Podillya, the town suffered terribly during the First World War and 1917-1921 Ukrainian War of Independence; during the summer of 1920, "the south of Podillya seethed with counterrevolution... and Olgopil County, where Chechelnyk is located, was the most unstable area in all of Podillya."
+Like most of Podolia, the town suffered terribly during the First World War and 1917-1921 Ukrainian War of Independence; during the summer of 1920, "the south of Podillya seethed with counterrevolution... and Olgopil County, where Chechelnyk is located, was the most unstable area in all of Podillya."

+Until 26 January 2024, Chechelnyk was designated urban-type settlement.
+On this day, a new law entered into force which abolished this status, and Chechelnyk became a rural settlement.